Drake Bulldogs men's basketball: Record versus conference teams

-Below are the records of the Bulldogs versus current members of the Missouri Valley Conference.
+Below are the records of the Bulldogs versus current members of the Missouri Valley Conference as of the 2024–25 regular season.

 MVC All-Centennial Team

 In 2006–07, the Missouri Valley Conference celebrated its centennial as the nation's second-oldest NCAA Division I conference.
 As part of the celebration, The Valley named All-Centennial teams for each of the sponsored sports.
 Two of the 50 men's basketball players named were from Drake's program.

 All-Century Team

 Retired numbers

 The Bulldogs have retired five jersey numbers, with the latest being a trio of numbers retired to honor the 1969 team, who went all the way to the Final Four.